zelishe/react-restdux/README.md

 This method sets the entities collection, including the totalElements to whatever is provided in entities parameter.
 It is useful to set the collection state without making an API request.

+**setEntityStates(entityStates: EntityState<T>[], status: string = 'loaded')**

+This method sets the entity states collection "as is", including the totalElements to whatever is provided in entities parameter.
+It is useful to set the collection state without making an API request.
+It is useful to mass-add new elements which status differs from the rest of the collection (newly added "processing" items, for example).

 **setSelectedEntity(entity: T, status: string = 'loaded')**

 This method sets the selected entity of current redux slice.
 It is useful for setting the selected entity without making an API request.